itismarcii/Interactive-Ocean-Wave-Simulation-With-Compute-Shaders-in-Unity/Assets/Scripts/Version/0.4/Readme.txt

-v0.3 : Implementation of a chunk system on the Compute Shader for variations of mesh sizes
+v0.4 : Implementation of a gird field for our ocean surface meshes